Letting the tiger out of its cage: bosonic coding without concatenation: Code construction: infinite support

 \section{Code construction: infinite support}

-We go through our construction for the case of infinite Fock-state support, for which both types of stabilizing operators commute.
+We go through our construction for the case of infinite Fock-state support, where the two types of stabilizing operators ($X$-type dissipators and $Z$-type stabilizers) commute.
+Unless otherwise specified, throughout the remainder of the text, the term \textit{stabilizers} refers collectively to both the $X$-type dissipators and the $Z$-type stabilizers.
 We cover both finite- and infinite-dimensional logical encodings.
 For reference, the features of a general qu\(K\)it tiger code are compared side-by-side to the two-mode pait-cat qubit in Table~\ref{tab:pair-cat}.